oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/14-encrypted-db-upg-conv/encrypted-db-upg-conv.md

 In this lab, you will:

-* Downgrade a PDB
-* Unplug from Oracle Database 23ai back to 19c
+* Use the AutoUpgrade keystore
+* Use the summary report to check keystore password requirements
+* Upgrade and convert an encrypted database

 ### Prerequisites